Ed Wood | 1994

 There were a couple of authentic locations: The Bride of the Monster sequence, with Lugosi battling a rubber octopus, was filmed where the real Ed Wood actually shot his classic in Griffith Park, and Wood's home in the movie is the director's last apartment in Hollywood.

-His inspirational meeting with idol Orson Welles was shot in another classic Hollywood landmark, the oldest restaurant in the city, Musso and Frank's Grill, 6667 Hollywood Boulevard (across Hollywood Boulevard from Boardner’s and the funeral home, and recently seen in Steven Soderbergh's Ocean's Eleven and in Charlie's Angel's: Full Throttle.
+His inspirational meeting with idol Orson Welles was set in another classic Hollywood landmark, the oldest restaurant in the city, Musso and Frank's Grill, 6667 Hollywood Boulevard (across Hollywood Boulevard from Boardner’s and the funeral home, and recently seen in Steven Soderbergh's Ocean's Eleven and in Charlie's Angel's: Full Throttle.

 After Wood's timeless classic is completed, the director and his cast turn up for its premiere at the wonderful Pantages Theatre, 6233 Hollywood Boulevard at El Centro in Hollywood.
 That's not the interior of the Pantages' though.
 If you want to peek inside Pantages, see Batman Forever (where it appears as a casino), Species (as a nightclub) or The Bodyguard (as the Oscar venue).